biolink/biolink-model/docs/TranslatorMinimal.md

  * [occurs together in literature with](occurs_together_in_literature_with.md) - holds between two entities where their co-occurrence is correlated by counts of publications in which both occur, using some threshold of occurrence as defined by the edge provider.
  * [orthologous to](orthologous_to.md) - a homology relationship between entities (typically genes) that diverged after a speciation event.
  * [overlaps](overlaps.md) - holds between entities that overlap in their extents (materials or processes)
- * [pairwise molecular interaction➞id](pairwise_molecular_interaction_id.md) - identifier for the interaction.
-This may come from an interaction database such as IMEX.
  * [paralogous to](paralogous_to.md) - a homology relationship that holds between entities (typically genes) that diverged after a duplication event.
  * [part of](part_of.md) - holds between parts and wholes (material entities or processes)
  * [participates in](participates_in.md) - holds between a continuant and a process, where the continuant is somehow involved in the process